pavankumar-go/hydrophonics/README.md

 1. Clone the repo
 2. Create a database in Postgres named `hydrophonics`
 3. configure your host, port, password in - [config.toml](hack/config/config.toml)
-3. cd to `/your/directory/main.go` and `go run main.go` in your terminal
+3. Using docker-compose run `docker-compose up --build`

 ### Useful links for references
 1. https://gorm.io